 Throughout the week we visit other rooms in the school such as the soft play room and ball pit, calm sensory room and magic multi-sensory room.
 We also use the hall for PE and dance and meet other classes in the primary phase out on the MUGA (Multi Use Games Area) for playtimes.
-We go swimming once a week at Linwood School and as the year progresses we go out for walks in the local community to parks, libraries and shops and take the bus further afield for activities linked with our topic.
+As the year progresses we go out for walks in the local community to parks, libraries and shops and take the bus further afield for activities linked with our topic.
 The Speech and Language Therapist visits for half a day to support the ongoing communication development.

 As parents and carers you’ll play a partner role with the teachers and staff at the school to best support your child.
 We want to work closely with families and encourage the sharing of knowledge and experience.
-Information can be shared via the home school communication book, phone calls and informal and formal meetings as well as an initial home-visit when your child starts school.
-Each child has an Early Learning Journal that will become filled with pictures and notes about their learning and development.
-Families are encouraged to use ‘Wow’ certificates to share proud moments and send in pictures of special events.
+Information can be shared via email, phone calls and informal and formal meetings as well as parents evening and annual EHCP reviews.
+Each child has an electronic Early Learning Journal that will become filled with pictures and notes about their learning and development.
+Families are encouraged to upload photographs or videos of learning from home too.